Cell Therapy Biotechs Hunt for Autoimmune Expertise in Pivot From Oncology

 These companies are following the science, which is now suggesting CAR T therapies could help patients with autoimmune disorders.
 Arcellx, which has an extensive oncology pipeline, just received clearance to test its investigational multiple myeloma therapy anito-cel in myasthenia gravis.
 Allogene, also largely focused on oncology, is working on filing an investigational new drug (IND) application for CRISPR-based therapy ALLO-329 in an unnamed autoimmune disorder in the first quarter of 2025, with proof-of-concept data expected by the end of that year.

-This all points to a growing demand for experienced autoimmune personnel, Celidonio predicted.
+There’s seems to be a growing demand for experienced autoimmune personnel, Celidonio predicted.
 It also has implications for getting funding.

 The fundraising environment in biotech is still very uncertain, so venture capitalists and other investors like to see names they recognize or high levels of expertise, Dupont explained.
 If your cell therapy company has cancer experts looking to move into immunology, that may raise some eyebrows.